zxxu/node-style-guide/Readme.md

 * [Object.freeze, Object.preventExtensions, Object.seal, with, eval](#objectfreeze-objectpreventextensions-objectseal-with-eval)
 * [Getters and setters](#getters-and-setters)

-## 2 Spaces for indention
+## 1 Tab for indention

-Use 2 spaces for indenting your code and swear an oath to never mix tabs and spaces - a special kind of hell is awaiting you otherwise.
+Use 1 tab for indenting your code and swear an oath to never mix spaces and tabs - a special kind of hell is awaiting you otherwise.

 ## Newlines